sairashariff/windows-itpro-docs/devices/hololens/hololens2-hardware.md

 Don't use any cleaners or solvents on your HoloLens, and don't submerge it in water or apply water directly to it.

-To clean the visor, remove any dust by using a camel or goat hair lens brush or a bulb-style lens blower.
-Lightly moisten the microfiber cloth with a small amount of distilled water, then use it to wipe the visor gently in a circular motion.
+Remove any dust by gently wiping with a dry lint-free microfiber cloth.
+Lightly moisten the cloth with a mix of isopropyl alcohol and water, and then gently wipe the surface of the device.

-Clean the rest of the device, including the headband and device arms, with a lint-free microfiber cloth moistened with mild soap and water.
-Let your HoloLens dry completely before reuse.
+To clean the brow pad, wipe it with a cloth moistened with water and a mild soap.
+Let it dry completely.

 ![Image that shows how to clean the visor](images/hololens-cleaning-visor.png)